I HEARD THE BELLS ON CHRISTMAS DAY

 Keep in mind, Longfellow wrote this poem during the American Civil War.
 He travelled to be with his son and help nurse him back to health, only to watch him return to the battlefield and be inevitably discharged from service after receiving a near-fatal gunshot wound.

-Therefore, it’s not difficult to understand how pessimistic Longfellow became during the middle of a war at home, which inevitably claimed the lives of an est. 750,000 soldiers by its climactic end in 1865 (i.e. equivalent to 7.5-8.0/million soldiers based on current population statistics in the United States).
+Therefore, it is not difficult to understand how pessimistic Longfellow became during the middle of a war at home, which inevitably claimed the lives of an est. 750,000 soldiers by its climactic end in 1865 (i.e. equivalent to 7.5-8.0/million soldiers based on current population statistics in the United States).

-What is oddly encouraging about this 3rd verse, though, is Longfellow’s emotional honesty which he’s unashamed to express.
-In other words, he questions God’s sovereignty without losing faith in God Himself, similar to the Psalms where David struggled to reconcile his own feelings.
+What is oddly encouraging about this 3rd verse, though, is Longfellow’s emotional honesty which he is unashamed to express.
+He questions God’s sovereignty without losing faith in God Himself, similar to the Psalms where David struggled to reconcile his own feelings.

 “How long, O LORD?
 Will you forget me forever?
 How long will you hide your face from me?
 How long must I take counsel in my soul and have sorrow in my heart all the day?
 How long shall my enemy be exalted over me?
 Consider and answer me, O LORD my God; light up my eyes, lest I sleep the sleep of death, lest my enemy say, “I have prevailed over him,” lest my foes rejoice because I am shaken.
 But I have trusted in your steadfast love; my heart shall rejoice in your salvation.
 I will sing to the LORD, because he has dealt bountifully with me” (Psalm 13:1-6).